jonamsalem/GenoAnnotate/README.md

 # GenoAnnotate

-A Python tool for identifying pathogenic and novel genetic variants from per-sample VCF files.
+A Python tool for identifying pathogenic and novel genetic variants from per-sample VCF files, with automated report generation.
 ## Overview

 GenoAnnotate helps researchers and clinicians analyze genetic variants by: